GoogleCloudPlatform/kms-solutions/tink-envelope-encryption-sample/README.md

 **2-decrypt** module is responsible to decrypt a file using a tink encrypted [keyset](https://developers.google.com/tink/design/keysets).

+**3-reencrypt-symmetric-to-envelope** module is responsible to change a file encryption from [symmetric](https://cloud.google.com/kms/docs/encrypt-decrypt) to [envelope](https://cloud.google.com/kms/docs/client-side-encryption#envelope_encryption_with_tink) using Tink.

 ## Expected workflow

 **Note:** First of all it's important to mention that it is possible to use all the modules individually as demand.
 For example, you could use directly [1-encrypt](./1-encrypt/README.md) module if you already have the existing GCP and Tink infrastructure for envelope encryption.